wazuh/wazuh-documentation/source/learning-wazuh/build-lab/install-linux-agents.rst

       status='connected'

 .. note::

-  The ``/var/ossec/var/run/wazuh-agentd.state`` file on Unix-like platforms and the ``C:\Program Files (x86)\ossec-agent\wazuh-agent.state`` file on Windows platforms contain several useful pieces of information about the state of the Wazuh agent connection with the Wazuh manager.
+   The ``wazuh-agentd.state`` file contains several useful pieces of information about the state of the Wazuh agent connection with the Wazuh manager.
 See the file content itself for more information.

 Now disable the Wazuh repository in order to prevent a future unintended upgrade that may cause a version conflict with the current installation.